-Polyester is an artificial fibre which is used widely around the world, in for example sportswear, and is made from oil.
-Recycled polyester is a more sustainable option to conventional polyester, and is made from oil-based waste such as PET bottles.
-Thus, this prevents plastic waste from ending up in landfills.
+Polyester is an artificial fibre made from oil, which is used widely around the world, especially common in sportswear.
+Recycled polyester is a more sustainable option than conventional polyester, and is made from oil-based waste, such as PET bottles — a way of preventing plastic waste from ending up in landfills.

 Polyamide is another popular oil-based fibre, often used to make underwear and tights, but also outerwear.
 We get our recycled polyamide from materials like old fishing nets and carpets.
-We also utilise leftover waste from production, which meaning we save natural resources and reduce what ends up in landfill.
+We also utilise leftover waste from production, a way of saving natural resources and reduce what ends up in landfills.

-Recycled wool is the perfect material for our heavier, outdoor garments.
-It comes from the waste or cut-offs created during production, or from clothes gathered via our garment collecting initiative.
-By recycling wool, we save raw materials and reduce what ends up in landfill.
+Recycled wool is ideal for heavier, outdoor garments.
+It comes from the waste or cut-offs created during production, or from clothes gathered via our Garment Collecting initiative.
+By recycling wool, we save raw materials and reduce what ends up in landfills.
 We also use recycled wool in knitted sweaters, hats, gloves and scarves.

-Linen is a soft and durable material made from flax plants.
-Organic linen comes from plants grown without chemical pesticides or fertilisers; making it better for both the farmers’ health and the environment.
-It is of the same high quality as conventional linen, but without any genetically modified fibres.
+Linen is a beautiful and durable material made from flax plants, and our organic linen derives from plants grown without chemical pesticides or fertilisers, favourably on both the farmers’ health and the environment.
+The facric is of the same high quality as conventional linen but without any genetically modified fibres.

-Conventional silk comes from silk worms living in mulberry trees.
-Organic silk guarantees that the trees the worms live in are organic, meaning grown in an environmentally friendly way using natural and sustainable farming techniques.
-It has the same high quality as conventional silk.
+Conventional silk comes from silkworms living in mulberry trees.
+Organic silk guarantees that the mulberry trees the silkworms live in are grown in an environmentally friendly way, using natural and sustainable farming techniques.
+Organic silk has the same high quality as conventional silk.